 How Long Does a Substance Stay in Your Body?

 Unfortunately, the short answer is: It depends.
 The long answer is more complex and relies on a variety of factors.
 The Drug and Alcohol Testing Industry Association does have a handy chart for how long certain drugs are detectable.

 The lifespan of a substance depends on the individual who consumed it, their lifestyle, and their frequency of use.
 For instance, regularly smoking marijuana will extend the likelihood of detection, as the amount of THC in the body increases over time.

-And while we are focusing solely on urine tests here, the detectability also depends on which drug screening is being used; others include the use of hair, saliva, or blood samples.
+And while we are focusing solely on urine tests here, the detectability also depends on which screening is being used; others include the use of hair, saliva, or blood samples.

 The most influential factor in detectability is one’s lifestyle.
-People with higher a BMI and poor diet are more likely to have a substance linger in the body.
+People with higher BMI and poor diet are more likely to have a substance linger in the body.

 Active individuals who drink a lot of water and eat well have less mass to store chemical substances; they also usually have a higher metabolism to process them, so they are less likely to test positive for comparable use.